tanutb/Astar-8puzzle-maze/README.md

 ]
 ```

-the shortest move is 31
+The shortest move is 31
->But it thake an hour to find that
+>But it takes an hour to find that